Journal

 Enterprise application hub connecting finance, operations, CRM, support, HR, and reporting

-Enterprise application examples
+Enterprise application examples by business need

 TypeWhat it supports

-ERPFinance, purchasing, inventory, operations, planning
+ERPFinance, purchasing, inventory, planning, operational control

-BI and analyticsDashboards, reporting, operational visibility
+BI and analyticsDashboards, operational reporting, decision support

-Customer supportTickets, knowledge base, service workflows
+Customer supportTickets, SLAs, knowledge base, escalations, service quality

 What enterprise applications should improve